 Regularly scheduled transportation between rural areas and medical facilities.
 Members of the public utilize this service to travel for medical appointments, dialysis or chemotherapy.
 Depending on the location, this service may be formally structured or provided as needed.

 This service provides door-to-door accessible transport.
 Dial-A-Ride is an advance reservation transportation service for persons with disabilities and seniors.
 Eligible persons may schedule a ride by contacting the transit provider.
 The required notice is usually 24 hours in advance, though some agencies will take same day reservations.

-A fixed route schedule to and from major North Dakota population centers is provided by Jefferson Lines out of Minnesota.
+A fixed route schedule to and from major North Dakota population centers is provided by Jefferson Lines, Standing Rock Public Transit and Souris Basin Transportation.
 Passengers can connect to local transit for the final leg of their journey to rural areas of the state.

 All counties in North Dakota have transit service 3 to 5 days a week.

 Transit service is for everyone, the general public, students, veterans, the elderly and persons with disabilities.

 Rural public transit is affordable and can help stretch dollars for single-income families, students and low-income workers.